Get back into writing and develop a productive writing habit in this intimate, inspiring, and highly interactive 6-week course.

 Do I need to have a project in mind to take this course?

 No, just come as you are!
 We will be doing a lot of exploratory writing, including flash fiction and short memoir.
 Assignments will be customizable for your genre.
-If you are already working on a novel, memoir, or script, the Fall Writing Challenge will help you generate ideas and regain your momentum, but a current project or project idea is not a prerequisite.
+If you are already working on a novel, memoir, or script, the Writing Reboot will help you generate ideas and regain momentum, but a current project is not a prerequisite.

 What you will accomplish in this course: